26.1 Benefits Improvements. The Board and UFF support legislation to provide adequate and affordable health insurance to all faculty.

 (c) The faculty member’s dependents may utilize some or all of the six (6) credit hours.
 The dependent may utilize the credit for graduate or undergraduate credit, subject to the restrictions listed in (e) and (f), below.

 (d) For purposes of this program, a “dependent” is a spouse, any natural, adopted, or step child of the faculty member, or any other child for whom the faculty member is a legal guardian, under the age of twenty-five (25) as of the first day of classes for the semester.
 A natural, adopted, or step child, or any other child for whom the faculty member is a legal guardian, over the age of twenty-five (25), as long as that child is claimed as a dependent on the faculty member’s federal tax return or the faculty member pays for more than 50% of that child’s support, as defined by the Internal Revenue Code, is also a dependent for purposes of this program.
 Special circumstances that suggest consideration of a case not fitting the above definition of “dependent” should be presented to the Director of Human Resources.

-(e) The faculty member’s dependent may not register for more than three (3) graduate credit hours per semester.
+(e) The faculty member’s dependent may not register for more than six (6) graduate credit hours per semester.

 (f) The faculty member or dependent may not use this program for directed studies, practica, internships, music and theater performance, continuing education, and other one-on-one course situations, such as theses and dissertations.

-26.10 Pre-tax Benefits Program.
+26.11 Pre-tax Benefits Program.
 To the extent provided by law, the Board will continue to provide a pre-tax benefits program for faculty which includes the opportunity to: (1) pay for their State insurance premiums on a pre-tax basis and (2) utilize flexible spending accounts for medical and dependent care expenses, (3) voluntary 403(b) investment plan, and (4) state provided deferred compensation plan.